eltreeKM/KM_saseum.guthub.io/_posts/2020-02-05-elasticsearch-searchafter.md

 ---
 layout: post
-title: Elasticsearch searching
+title: Search-after
-subtitle: Search-after
+subtitle: How to search more than 10000 docs
 tags: [elasticsearch, search]
 comments: true
 ---